guokr/stan-cn-ner/README.md

 cluster, this burden might be amplified.

-Whatever you face a single node or a server farm, it would be a pleasurable solution to provide a packages with default settings of Chinese language models.
+Whatever you face a single node or a server farm, it would be a pleasurable solution to provide packages with default settings of Chinese language models.
 That is what we do.

 Comments, reviews, bug reports and patches are welcomed.